ONCache: A Cache-Based Low-Overhead Container Overlay Network: Evaluation

-For the RR experiments, the RR results of ONCache in all the parallel experiments are 35.81\% - 40.91\% higher than Antrea, and the per-transaction CPU utilization of ONCache is 26.02\% - 32.03\% lower.
-The results of ONCache have a small gap to those of Slim.
-Because there is residual overhead compared to Slim, e.g., namespace traversing, eBPF execution, and outer headers MTU overhead, contributes to this gap and can be mitigated by the optional improvements proposed in \S \ref{sec:optimp}.
+RR performance of ONCache in all parallel tests outperforms Antrea by 35.81\% to 40.91\%, with a decrease in per-RR CPU utilization ranging from 26.02\% to 32.03\%.
+The RR results of ONCache exhibit a slight gap to those of Slim.
+Overhead, including egress namespace traversing, eBPF execution, and outer headers MTU overhead, contributes to this gap and can be mitigated by the optional improvements proposed in \S \ref{sec:optimp}.
 As the RR test does not overwhelm any CPU cores, Falcon only slightly improves the RR results\footnote{In our testbed, the kernel version does not affect RR results.}.

-In both throughput and RR tests, Falcon only slightly improves the results.
-This is because in both tests, single flow does not overwhelm any CPU cores (the utilized virtual core is less than 1).
-Thus load balancing softirqs to cores can have very limit benefits to the original overlay networks.

-Recall from the analysis in \S \ref{sec:overheadana}, the CPU utilization reduction in TCP RR of ONCache should be 44\% - 47\% (overall percentage of the extra data path) in theory.
-The experimental reduction is smaller (26\% - 32\%) not only because the residual overhead analyzed above, but also because there is some inherent CPU usage (e.g., background service).
-Even the utilization reduction of bare metal is only 31\% - 39\%.

-\textbf{UDP microbenchmarks.} The performance of ONCache on UDP is similar with that on TCP, as in Figure \ref{fig:mb} (e) – (h).
-The UDP throughput of ONCache is 19.68\% - 31.76\% higher than Antrea in 1, 2, 4, 8-parallel experiments.
-In 16 and 32-parallel experiment, the throughput remains the same because of the bandwidth bottleneck.
-The per-byte CPU utilization is lower by 29.73\% - 47.98\% in all experiments.
-The throughput gap between ONCache and bare metal is smaller than 6\%.
+\textbf{UDP microbenchmarks.} In contrast to Slim, ONCache also benefits UDP traffic, as shown in Figure~\ref{fig:mb} (e) – (h).
+UDP throughput of ONCache is 19.68\% - 31.76\% higher than Antrea in 1, 2, 4, 8-parallel tests.
+In 16 and 32-parallel tests, the throughput remains the same due to bandwidth bottleneck.
+Moreover, per-byte CPU utilization is lower by 29.73\% - 47.98\% in all tests.
+The throughput gap between ONCache and bare metal is less than 6\%.

-ONCache improves the UDP RR performance by 34.13\% - 39.12\% in the experiments.
-The per-transaction CPU utilization is 27.54\% - 31.59\% lower.
-There is also a small gap caused by the same reasons as TCP RR tests.
+ONCache improves UDP RR performance by 34.13\% - 39.12\% in all tests, with per-RR CPU utilization reduced by 27.54\% - 31.59\%.
+There is also a small gap to Slim caused by the same reasons as in the TCP RR experiments.

 \textbf{Overhead quantifying.} We quantify ONCache's overhead by the method proposed in \S\ref{sec:overheadana} and present the results in Table~\ref{tab:overhead}.
 As expected, ONCache eliminates all the extra overhead, except for egress namespaces traversing overhead, which is addressed by \verb|bpf_redirect_rpeer| proposed in \S\ref{sec:optimp}.
 Although incurring eBPF execution overhead, ONCache still contributes to a significant reduction in overall network stack latency.
 The quantitative analysis aligns consistently with the microbenchmark results previously presented.